tmhp101106-sudo/codealpha_tasks/README.md

 ## Table of contents:
 1. About the Project
 2. Features of the project
-3. Project structure
-4. Technologies used
+3. Technologies used
-5. Installation and running the project
+4. Installation and running the project
-6. Future improvements
+5. Future improvements

 ### 1. About the Project:
   - Basic algorithmic thinking